Lukas9293/ME405TermProject/README.md

   - **Closed-Loop Task:** Uses encoder data and the IR sensor centroid to determine the robot’s “section” of the track, update PID parameters, and generate motor commands.
   - **Bumper Task:** Monitors for collisions or prolonged stationary conditions and initiates a backup maneuver if needed.
   - **Switch Task:** Toggles between "Running" and "Stopped" modes using a physical button and resets the encoder baseline.

+## IR Centroid and PID Calculations and explanation

+Our system leverages an IR sensor array with eight sensors arranged from left to right to continuously determine the line’s position.
+Each sensor’s raw reading is first normalized using its specific calibration range with the formula:

+  `normalized_value[i] = (raw_value[i] - calibration_min[i]) / (calibration_max[i] - calibration_min[i])`

+This produces values between 0 and 1.
+We then apply a sensitivity factor to emphasize the differences between sensor outputs.
+For example, the adjusted value is computed as:

+  `adjusted_value[i] = 0.5 + sensitivity * (normalized_value[i] - 0.5)`

+(with the result clamped between 0 and 1).
+Each sensor is assigned a position index normalized between 0 (leftmost) and 1 (rightmost).
+The overall line position, or centroid, is calculated as the weighted average:

+  `centroid = (Σ (adjusted_value[i] * position[i])) / (Σ adjusted_value[i])`

+A centroid value near 0.5 indicates that the line is centered under the sensor array.

+This centroid measurement serves as the input for our PID controller.
+The controller compares the centroid to a desired setpoint (typically 0.5) to compute the error.
+The proportional term is given by:

+  `P = kp * error`

+which provides an immediate correction proportional to the deviation.
+The integral term, computed as:

+  `I = ki * ∑(error * dt)`

+accumulates the error over time to eliminate steady-state offsets, and the derivative term:

+  `D = kd * (error_change_rate)`

+predicts future errors by evaluating the rate of change of the error.
+Thus, the overall correction is:

+  `Correction = kp * error + ki * integral + kd * derivative`

+To prevent the controller from reacting too aggressively to transient noise, our sensor readings are passed through a low-pass filter controlled by the parameter **alpha**.
+With an **alpha** value (typically around 0.8), the new filtered reading is calculated as:

+  `filtered_value = alpha * previous_filtered_value + (1 - alpha) * new_reading`

+This means that 80% of the previous filtered value is retained and only 20% of the new reading is incorporated, smoothing out sudden spikes and ensuring that only consistent changes affect the PID calculations.
+The final PID output is then used to adjust the motor commands, steering the robot back onto the line.
+This mathematically robust and dynamically filtered approach allows our robot to maintain precise line following even under varying conditions.

 ## Kinematics of the Romi Robot
 ![image](https://github.com/user-attachments/assets/84f4025e-b7e6-4131-a59e-f8e72ac836a8)